sammwyy/MikuMikuBeam/README.md

 > 2. It crashes on startup, giving a "concurrently" error.

-**Re:** Try running two terminals instead of one, in the first one use "npm run dev:client", and in the other one "npm run dev:server".
+**Re:** Try running two terminals instead of one, in the first one use "bun run dev:client", and in the other one "bun run dev:server".
 (This happened to several people with Windows 11)

 > 3. I go to "http://localhost:3000" and nothing appears.